Yasashari/C4-contest/maia10.md

 User need to enter the amount as more than 1Million USDC in to depositToPort function.
 But the actual amount sent is only 10^-6 of USDC.

 He will be minted 1wei of local token.
-Here root cause of this issue is, its needed to use  the _normalizeDecimals function between the asset amount & minting token amount.
+Here root cause of this issue is, not using the correct equation for normalize & denormalize functions as well as needed to use  the _normalizeDecimals function between the asset amount & minting token amount.
 But here initially amount is normalized then transfer the undelying token & minting the same amount of local token.
-That cause a error.
+Borth reasons caused an error.

 ## Tools Used
 Manual Auditing